 In many parts of the developing world, we westerners can’t drink the tap water.
 To do so would condemn us to days of sickly torture and hours of sitting on the toilet.
 So, we need to buy filtered water (in plastic bottles), yes?
 Wrong!

 You do have options!
 Pack a water filter for every travel adventure.
 There are so many awesome travel water filters on the market.
-I have used a Steripen and a Life Straw, both of which work great (and have never resulted in me getting sick from bad water).
+I have used a Life Straw, which works great (and have never resulted in me getting sick from bad water).

 It may take a little extra effort to use a water filter, but once you integrate a filter into your daily routine, it becomes quite normal.
 This is how we become more sustainable travelers.
 A little bit of effort goes a long way.